coala/coala/README.md

 LICENSE
 =======

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This code falls under the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+Please note that some directories may have an own license.
+Summary of all licenses used:

+ * GNU AGPLv3 (default for all code)
+ * LLVM Release License (coalib/bearlib/parsing/clang)